bartmao/pyRPA/README.md

 # pyRPA
-A slim RPA framework automated by Python, can integrated with other RPA tools, like UIPath.
+A RPA framework automated by Python, can also integrated with other RPA tools, like UIPath.
 Currently support
-1. UIPath (by RPA.UIPathAdapter)
+1. Desktop/Broswer automation driven by UIPath (RPA.UIPathAdapter)
+2. Desktop/Broswer automation driven by Python code (In Progressing...)
-2. Andriod Platform(my implementation [android/droidagent.py])(Currently it's a bit slow because everytime performing an action, I will pull the latest layout, I'm working to update the layout by filtering the event from phone)
+3. Andriod automation(Currently it's a bit slow because everytime performing an action, I will pull the latest layout, I'm working to update the layout by filtering the event from phone)

 The main idea I use python to do RPA because:
 1. Pure code is easier to maintain compared to auto-generated code by the RPA designers